Daniel Berrigan Center for Art and Activism

 What else should we know about meals and cooking?

 We do not offer use of our kitchen to groups on retreat, unless the retreatants would like to help with dinner preparation.
 The D.B.
-Center does, however, have an electric tea pot and coffee pot.
+Center does, however, have an electric tea pot, coffee pot, microwave, and refrigerators.
 We aspire to provide you with a dinner you’ll enjoy – please tell us about your preferences and needs, including, of course, allergies and dietary restrictions.

 What type of programming is offered by the Benincasa Community?